1978 National League season

 The 1978 National League was contested as the second division of Speedway in the United Kingdom.

 Summary

-Newport Dragons dropped out of the league after just one season of second tier racing, however two new entrants - Milton Keynes Knights and Barrow Furness Flyers - saw the league expanded to twenty teams.
+Newport Dragons dropped out of the league after just one season of second tier racing following a dispute over rent at Somerton Park.

+Ttwo new entrants – Milton Keynes Knights and Barrow Furness Flyers – saw the league expanded to twenty teams.
 Weymouth changed their nickname from Wizards to Wildcats.

+Former Leicester and Teesside promoter Ron Wilson brought speedway to Milton Keynes with a team called the Knights who would race at the Milton Keynes Greyhound Stadium (known in speedway circles as the Groveway).

 Canterbury Crusaders won the National League title.
 Although equal on points with Newcastle Diamonds they won by virtue of the fact that their race points difference was greater than their rival.
 It was Canterbury's second title win in eight years, previously winning in 1970.
 The Crusaders were led by heavy scoring from Les Rumsey and Riders' Champion Steve Koppe, while Newcastle's Tom Owen topped the averages for the second consecutive year.

 Earlier in the season 18 year-old junior rider Chris Prime was representing Newcastle when he was killed in the National League match against Mildenhall on 3 April.